bapcabrera/bca-jwt/README.md

   - HS algorithm tokens are signed with a secret
   - RS algorithm tokens can be signed either by specifying the certificate private key, or the certificate containing its private key
 - It may contain bugs or lack some features, in this case, feel free to open an issue, and I'll manage it as best as I can.
-- This _GitHub_ repository is not the primary one, see transparency for more information.
+- This _GitHub_ repository is not the primary one, but you are welcome to contribute, see transparency for more information.

 ## Examples